Jyo561Python/RaktDan/README.md

 # RaktDan
 	An application to serve as a medium of network between blood donors and patients & hospitals.
 The app aims to simplify the process of blood donation by introducing a 	digital approach to the tradition model.

+## Inspiration

+	Our

 ## App Implementation Guide?
  * This app provides a platform to sign up as a potential blood donor or hospital authority.
  * A Voluntary Donor has to make an account on our app with some general information like:
-    - Name
-    - Age
+    - Name(via Google Cloud)
     - Blood Group
-    - Address
-    - Gender
+    - Aadhar ID
     - Location [Manually].